oscar-mcgoldrick/weather-app/README.md

 ## Release 3

-When you select a classification, navigate to `/rank/:rank/:name`.
+When you select a classification, it should navigate to `/rank/:rank/:name` (remember that `Link` component).

 It should show a component that shows the `name` and `description` of the classification.

 ![after release 3](readme-images/release-3.png)